 This will not be an easy task, and you should not expect a complete, organised account of everything nonlinear systems can do.
 “Nonlinear” is one of those terms that is defined purely by its negative.
 “Linear” means something definite: linear systems are amenable to systematic discussion, as we illustrated in Chapter 2.
 But “nonlinear” simply means “not one of those…”.
 It is a bit like the term “agnostic”, which only tells you something about what a person does not believe: it tells you nothing about what they do believe.

-Some of the concepts we have been using regularly up to this point become useless; or at the least, questionable and potentially misleading.
+When nonlinearity becomes important, some of the concepts we have been using regularly up to this point become useless; or at the least, questionable and potentially misleading.
 The prime example is the idea of a frequency response function.
 We have been showing various plots of frequency response, for example using bridge admittance to characterise the behaviour of the soundbox of a stringed instrument.
 Well, think right back to Chapter 2.
 That was where we first met the idea of frequency response plots, which relied on the idea of linearity in two critical ways.